-The reputation of this tea is so high that top quality Anji Bai Cha sells at eye-watering exorbitant prices.
+The reputation of this tea is so high that top-quality Anji Bai Cha sells at eye-watering exorbitant prices.
 The farmers can justify these prices because the tea is so loved that it is snapped up by rich Chinese tea lovers (and show-offs!).
 The tea is so revered that even 2nd or 3rd grade Anji Bai Cha sells at an overinflated price.

 This tea is made from the milky, green buds and young leaves from the Bai Ye or 'White' tea varietal.
-The Song Dynasty Emperor Huizong was a great tea lover and proclaimed (in his 900 year old book 'Da Guan Cha Lun') that his favourite tea was from the 'White' tea varietal that sprouts pale white jade coloured leaves.
-In the 1980's, old tea trees matching this description were discovered in Anji County and some people believe that these were the tea trees to which the Emperor was referring.
+The Song Dynasty Emperor Huizong was a great tea lover and proclaimed (in his 900-year-old book 'Da Guan Cha Lun') that his favourite tea was from the 'White' tea varietal that sprouts pale white jade-coloured leaves.
+In the 1980s, old tea trees matching this description were discovered in Anji County and some people believe that these were the tea trees to which the Emperor was referring.

 All Anji Bai Cha should be made from plants that were propagated from these ancient mother trees.